justinhj/InterviewQuestions/README.md

 The object of this offline quiz is to test your problem solving abilities within a purely functional programming context.
 You've been given a small subset of the standard typeclass hierarchy, with the standard methods defined in each, from Functor up through Monad and Traversable, as well as examples of each instance given in the `examples` package.

-Take your time studying the collection of typeclasses given in the `interview` package, and, when you're ready, attempt to implement `Traversable` and `Foldable` instances for Scala's standard `List` data type (found in the `instances` package).
+Take your time studying the collection of typeclasses given in the `interview` package, and, when you're ready, attempt to implement `Functor`, `Traversable`, and `Foldable` instances for Scala's standard `List` data type (found in the `instances` package).
 It's up to you which instances/functionality you'll bring in in order to accomplish the task.

-Implementing `Traversable` and `Foldable` comes down to implementing 3 methods, for which you've been given the signatures:
+Implementing `Functor`, `Traversable`, and `Foldable` comes down to implementing 3 methods, for which you've been given the signatures:

 - `fmap` - the standard "map" function that defines the functor
 - `foldr` - this is the standard `foldRight` that we see in Scala every day.